Hare-brained. Crazy. Wacky. Wild. Ridiculous. GENIUS.

 Every single day we are coming up with a plethora of ideas.
 Most are inconsequential and get acted up without much thought.
 However, when we start to innovate and invent, being able to quickly and effectively assess an idea can make all the difference.

-While I am big fan of experimentation and taking a chance on new ideas, if we haven’t at least done some ground work to determine viability then we are wasting valuable time.
-Time that could be spent working on new and better idea that could deliver even great return.
+While I am a big fan of experimentation and taking a chance on new ideas, if we haven’t at least done some groundwork to determine viability then we are wasting valuable time.
+Time that could be spent working on a new and better idea that could deliver even great return.

 To combat my own potential of getting sucked into wasting time on bad ideas, I put together a great little tool called The Crazy Ideas Double Check List.

 The idea is that when you have an idea, you can quickly ask yourself these 8 questions and rate them.
 It should give you a quick stab at the potential of your idea while at the same time providing a reality check for you to consider a variety of commercial angles.

 This is the beginning of a market analysis.
 Depending on how specialized or niche the problem is, the market might not be very big.

 2. When do they experience it?

 Frequency is the key to this question.
 If the problem you are trying to solve is only experienced once a year, it might not have enough value to warrant a new solution.
 On the other hand, if it’s a challenge they face 10 times a day, it might always to be top of mind for them.